theRTB/ForzaShiftTone/README.md

 ### Enable Data Out in Forza Motorsport / Forza Horizon 4/5

-To enable Data Out (remote telemetry) in Forza Motorsport 8 on Steam for this application:
+To configure Data Out (remote telemetry) in supported Forza games on Steam for this application:
 - Head to **Settings** -> **Gameplay & HUD** -> scroll down to the bottom (**HUD and Gameplay** in Forza Horizon 5)
 - Set **Data Out** to _On_, enter _127.0.0.1_ as **Data out IP address** and **Data out IP port** _12350_.
 You may have to restart the game.
 - The **Data Out Packet Format** should be set to '_Car Dash_' for Forza Motorsport